Roko's Basilisk is a theory that posits the idea that an artificial superintelligence (AI) could be

 against its premise.
 One such thought experiment is Newcomb's Paradox, which when put into the

-choice in the present, leaving only the illusion of free will on the matter.
-To make this more
+present, leaving only the illusion of free will on the matter.
+To make this more harrowing, there's

 On 23 July 2010, a user named Roko Mijic posted the thought experiment to a discussion board on